 Growing up, I knew it as Ayers Rock, which was what the Europeans called it, but for the traditional Aboriginal owners – the Yankunytjatjara and Pitjantjatjara people – this red-rock monolith is Uluru and it’s a sacred site.
 It’s part of their creation story, a living landscape at the heart of their culture, where the songlines of their ancestors and spirits came to form the cracks, colours, blemishes, caves and outcrops of the very rock itself.

-Not that my first backpacker bus tour guide was much concerned by any of this.
+Not that my backpacker bus tour guide was much concerned by any of this.

-After a glowing description of just how cool it was to climb the rock – and by cool, I also mean awesome, obviously – he added, “Of course, you don’t have to climb it if you don’t want to”, in a tone of voice that suggested you were an enormous Big Wuss if you were planning on missing out on this cool, awesome and indeed epic adventure.
+After a glowing description of just how cool it was to climb the rock, he added, “Of course, you don’t have to climb it if you don’t want to”, in a tone of voice that suggested you had completely wasted the journey here if you were planning on missing out on this cool, awesome and indeed epic adventure.

 Splashes of colour from desert wildflowers betrayed the hidden water courses that sustained the first Aboriginal people who found their way here, while birds of prey circled above the sheer walls.
 I kept in the shadows as the sun rose ever higher and listened to the peace – and occasional surprising wild noise – of an encircling, encompassing, timeless desert.

 Meanwhile, above me, busloads of backpackers, day-trippers and coach tourists sweated and stumbled up the slippery rock in the already searing heat of an early morning.

 By the time I visited again, a few years later, I’d had time to consider why – really why – I didn’t’ feel like climbing Uluru.